Yongsan District: Etymology

-The name Yongsan derives from hanja and means “Dragon Mountain”.
-In hanja, the characters are 龍 yong (meaning “dragon”) and 山 san (meaning “mountain”).
+The name Yongsan derives from hanja and means "Dragon Mountain".
+In hanja, the characters are 龍 yong (meaning "dragon") and 山 san (meaning "mountain").

 History

-The oldest recorded mention of Yongsan is in a fable about two dragons that appeared over Hangang River in the 21st year of King Giru's reign during the Baekje Dynasty.
-Some also say that the name “Yongsan” (which means “dragon mountain” in Korean) comes from the shape of the area's mountains, which resemble that of a dragon.
+The oldest recorded mention of Yongsan is in a fable about two dragons that appeared over the Han River in the 21st year of King Giru's reign during the Baekje Dynasty.
+Some also say that the name "Yongsan" (which means "dragon mountain" in Korean) comes from the shape of the area's mountains, which resemble that of a dragon.

-During the Joseon Dynasty, Yongsan served as an entry point to the city of Seoul for seaborne travelers and merchants, with a small port facility in operation by the Han River.
+During the Joseon period, Yongsan served as an entry point to the city of Seoul for seaborne travelers and merchants, with a small port facility in operation by the Han River.
 As such, the area became known for commerce and is considered the first example of capitalism taking place in Korea.
-Given its commercial importance and growing size, it effectively became Korea's first satellite city on account of the fact that it sat a short distance outside the old city walls of Seoul.
+Given its commercial importance and growing size, it effectively became Korea's first satellite city as it sat a short distance outside the old city walls of Seoul.

 Yongsan was designated an "open district" by the Korean government in 1884 and subsequently a foreign community established itself in the area, consisting of French, Chinese and Japanese missionaries.
 Permission was given for missionary work to commence in 1887.

-Yongsan-gu, as an administrative district, came into being on April 17, 1896, under the name "Yongsan-bang".
-In October 1945 it became "Yongsan-gu" and in 1946 "Yongsan-gu of Seoul."
+Yongsan District, as an administrative district, came into being on April 17, 1896, under the name "Yongsan-bang".
+In October 1945 it became "Yongsan-gu" and in 1946 "Yongsan District of Seoul."
 The smaller administrative units, "dongs", were introduced in 1955.